Optimization under second order constraints: are the finite element discretizations consistent ?: Discussion on the Aguilera and Morin's articles

 \section{Discussion on the Aguilera and Morin's articles}

 Let us notice that \cite{PCLM} seems not to have been known of the authors of \cite{Aguilera_Morin_08,Aguilera_Morin_09}.

 Roughly speaking, the first article \cite{Aguilera_Morin_08} proves convergence of the FD discretization of problems like ours.
-The second \cite{Aguilera_Morin_09} proves convergence of the FE discretization of the same problems if it is at least $P_2$ (and some more assumptions that will prove to be contradictory).
-So, the proof for FE does not include $P_1$ FE as a by-product, and so, in a sense, nor the FD.
-But this is not sufficient to claim the proof of FD is wrong.
+The second \cite{Aguilera_Morin_09} proves convergence of the FE discretization of the same problems but the authors imagine the clever trick of using different basis for the trial and the test functions.